FRCTeam3255/FRC-Mechanical-Guide/docs/Stock/Lexan.md

 - Polycarbonate can be cut using many tools, such as a **Vertical Bandsaw**, **Jigsaw**, **CNC Router**, and even **Tin Snips**, if thin enough
 - Polycarbonate can be cut on **CNC Routers** from CAD files, similiar to sheet metal
-- Lexan can be lightweighted the same way aluminum can, however it is not very practical to cut
+- Lexan can be lightweighted the same way aluminum can, however it is not very pratical unless larger than **1/16"**

-!!!
-Tip
-    This is a tip.